-Red, White and Blue Layered Drink {Kid Friendly} | Kid Friendly Things To Do
+Red, White and Blue Layered Drink {Kid Friendly}

-This Red, White, and Blue Layered Drink is not only a great Patriotic Holiday Drink; It’s a fun summer drink and science lesson.
+This Red, White, and Blue Layered Drink is a great Patriotic Holiday Drink; It’s a fun summer drink and science lesson.
 Both kids and adults will be WOWED by this fun and tasty drink.
 It’s fun to watch and delicious to drink.
 Come on in and I’ll share how you can make this summer drink…

-layered drink
+red, white and blue layered drink

 Red, White & Blue Layered Drink